Early works illustrated by Julie Maas:

 gerald & maas

 editions / atelierFounded by author & artist in 1978 and ongoing.
-For students, writers, artists, partisans, deserters, pacifists, victims, the banned, the forgotten, teachers, caretakers, and anyone who can just get along the continuing saga of our generations on the hills, on the plains, in the streets of our cities, amid the powerful and poor and a confidence game of survival, where the people's dreams of North America are still alive under a flag of resistance to inhumanity - publishing haphazardly from here and there.
+For students, writers, artists, workers, partisans, deserters, pacifists, veterans, prisoners, victims, the banned, the forgotten, teachers, caretakers, exiles and anyone who can just get along the continuing saga of our generations on the hills, on the plains, in the streets of our cities, amid the powerful and poor and a confidence game of survival, where the people's dreams of North America are still alive under a flag of resistance to inhumanity - publishing haphazardly from here and there.

 Works